arif-afhsain/University-Physics-Competition/README.md

 # University Physics Competition (UPC) — Team Repository

 This repository contains our team’s work for the **University Physics Competition** (https://www.uphysicsc.com/ ) for 2023 and 2024.
 We won a **Silver** medal in 2023 and a **Gold** medal in 2024.
-It was the second gold for our country (the first was in 2019, Team 289: https://www.uphysicsc.com/2019contest.html)
+It was the second gold for our country (the first was in 2019, Team 289: https://www.uphysicsc.com/2019contest.html )

 - 2024 problems and results: https://www.uphysicsc.com/2024contest.html
-P.S.: Our photo can be found by scrolling down a bit.

 ## About the competition
 UPC is an international, 48-hour team contest for undergraduate students.
 Teams tackle two open-ended physics problems, develop models and simulations, and submit a written report.
 Entries are judged on physical insight, modeling, computation, and clarity of presentation.